 In the fourth phase, for the decontamination of First Responder Interverners (including their Protection equipment and vehicles), decontamination of the hospitals used to treat those affected, decontamination of the buildings and grounds of the scenario.

-RELIDE (multi-purpose rapid deployment CBRN Decontamination system), provides in an integrated platform (decontamination trailer) Decontamination capabilities required by First Responder and Hazmat Response Teams to manage any scenario of Hazmat incidents, especially in urban areas, city centers and in the protection of Critical Infrastructures.
+RELIDE Compact as a smaller version of CBRN Decontamination Trailer provides in an integrated platform (decontamination trailer) Decontamination capabilities required by First Responders, Hazmat Response Teams or Specialist CBRN Units to manage any scenario of Hazmat incidents, especially in urban areas, city centers and in the protection of Critical Infrastructures.

 Decontamination Trailer could be towed by light or heavy vehicles and could be deployed in 6 minutes.